Daniel R. Montello

-Daniel R. Montello (born 1959) is an American geographer and professor at the Department of Geography of the University of California Santa Barbara, and at its Department of Psychological & Brain Sciences, known for his work on geovisualization and cognitive geography.
+Daniel R. Montello (born 1959) is an American geographer and psychologist.
+He is emeritus professor at the Department of Geography of the University of California Santa Barbara, and emeritus affiliate at its Department of Psychological & Brain Sciences.
+He specializes in behavioral-cognitive geography and environmental psychology, and is known for his work on spatial, environmental, and geographic perception, cognition, affect, and behavior, including cognitive issues in cartography and GIScience.

 Biography

-Montello obtained his BA in psychology at the Johns Hopkins University in 1981, and in 1986 his MA in psychology at the Arizona State University, where in 1991 he also obtained his PhD in psychology with a thesis in the area of environmental psychology.
+Montello obtained his BA in psychology at the Johns Hopkins University in 1981, and in 1986 his MA in psychology at the Arizona State University, where in 1988 he also obtained his PhD in psychology with a thesis in the area of environmental psychology.

 Montello started his academic career as postdoctoral fellow at University of Minnesota in the Institute of Child Development.
-In 1992 he moved to the University of California, Santa Barbara, where he started as assistant professor in the Department of Geography.
-In 1996 he was appointed associate professor and since 2002 he is professor.
-Since 1995 he is also affiliated with the Universities Department of Psychological & Brain Sciences, and since 2006 with the SAGE Center for the Study of the Mind at the university.
+He was a visiting professor of Psychology at North Dakota State University in 1991–92.
+In 1992, he moved to the University of California, Santa Barbara (UCSB), where he started as assistant professor in the Department of Geography.
+In 1996 he was appointed associate professor, and since 2002, he was professor.
+Starting in 1995, he was also affiliated with UCSB’s Department of Psychological & Brain Sciences.
+In 2025, he became emeritus distinguished professor at UCSB.

 Montello is elected member of the Association of American Geographers, the Psychonomics Society, and the Sigma Xi Scientific Honor Society.
+He serves on the editorial boards of several academic journals and has served as ad-hoc reviewer for over 100 research and academic journals.
+Along with Anthony Cohn, Montello is Co-Editor of Spatial Cognition and Computation.